-If you are slated to be issued a new laptop, yes, you are expected to exchange even a recently issued replacement laptop.
-Staff, regardless of the device they might have been issued, and even if recently issued a replacement laptop, are to exchange their device for our newest laptop model, if identified to receive a new one.
+If you are slated to be issued a new Dell laptop, yes, you are expected to exchange even a recently issued HP replacement laptop.
+Staff, regardless of the HP ProBook they might have been issued, and even if recently issued a replacement HP laptop, are to exchange that laptop for our newest Dell laptop model, if identified to receive a new one.
 Standardizing our deployed fleet in this fashion is being done for support and maintenance purposes.

 The technology department can only suggest staff consider asking their principal directly if additional time might be set aside for this purpose during their next staff meeting.